jsdealy/akvsbk/README.md

   events taking place in their surroundings.

 - One of the major themes of AK is infidelity.
-In part the book is an intense exploration of the possible costs and rewards of being unfaithful to a loveless marriage for the sake of what presents itself, at least initially, as true love.
+In part the book is an intense exploration of the potential costs and rewards of being unfaithful to a loveless marriage for the sake of what presents itself, at least initially, as true love.
+  Tolstoy got his initial inspiration for the novel via real-world events involving an illicit aristocratic love affair and set out to write a book on that topic, but then found himself blending in a bunch of other material about family and the meaning of life, probably because those were topics that were constantly on his mind anyway.
   A lot of those costs seem specific to the legal and societal strictures binding marriage and divorce in 19th century Russia, but others are more universal.